 Below are some frequently asked questions regarding Old Vineyard Behavioral Health Services.
 If you require additional information or have other questions, please call (336) 794-3550 and a staff member will be happy to assist you.

-- Will my family be involved in the mental health treatment process at Old Vineyard?
+- Will my family be involved in the treatment process at Old Vineyard?

 - When are visiting hours?
 Will I have phone privileges to contact my friends and family?

-- What is the cost of a mental health assessment?
+- What is the cost of an assessment?

 - Do I need to schedule an appointment?

-- Will my insurance cover the mental health services I receive?
+- Will my insurance cover the services I receive?

 - What should I bring to the hospital?

-- Will I be able to smoke while in the psychiatric hospital?
+- Will I be able to smoke while in the hospital?

 - What will happen after I leave Old Vineyard’s facility?

-Will my family be involved in the mental health treatment process at Old Vineyard?
+Will my family be involved in the treatment process at Old Vineyard?

 At Old Vineyard Behavioral Health Services, we consider family involvement to be an essential part of psychiatric treatment.
-With the patient’s consent, a clinician will contact their family with treatment information, updates for each patient and will schedule family therapy sessions when appropriate.Back to Index
+With the patient’s consent, a clinician will contact their family with treatment information and updates and will schedule family therapy sessions when appropriate.Back to Index

 When are visiting hours?
 Will I have phone privileges to contact my friends and family?